Vipassana movement: Mindfulness

-The "bare attention" propagated in the New Burmese Method has been popularized as mindfulness, starting with Jon Kabat Zinn's mindfulness-based stress reduction (MBSR), developed in the late 1970s, and continuing in applications such as mindfulness-based cognitive therapy (MBCT) and mindfulness-based pain management (MBPM).

-The Pa-auk method is mindfulness of breathing based on sutan and visuddhimagga.
+The "bare attention" propagated in the New Burmese Method has been popularised as mindfulness, starting with Jon Kabat Zinn's mindfulness-based stress reduction (MBSR), developed in the late 1970s, and continuing in applications such as mindfulness-based cognitive therapy (MBCT) and mindfulness-based pain management (MBPM).
+The Pa-Auk Method is mindfulness of breathing based on Satipatthana Sutta and Visuddhimagga.

 Prominent women

-Women have been quite prominent as teachers in the vipassanā movement.
-Though the formal Theravāda vipassanā tradition has been maintained by an almost exclusively male monastic tradition, nuns and non-monastic female adepts have played important roles, despite being completely absent or only noted in the background of the historical record.
-These teachers and practitioners expand the framework of vipassanā to incorporate the immanence of the female body and its innate opportunities for enlightenment through the cycles of its physiology and the emotions of marriage, childlessness, childbearing, child loss, and widowhood.
+Women have been quite prominent as teachers in the Vipassanā movement.
+Though the formal Theravāda Vipassanā tradition has been maintained by an almost exclusively male monastic tradition, nuns and non-monastic female adepts have played important roles, despite being completely absent or only noted in the background of the historical record.
+These teachers and practitioners expand the framework of Vipassanā to incorporate the immanence of the female body and its innate opportunities for enlightenment through the cycles of its physiology and the emotions of marriage, childlessness, childbearing, child loss, and widowhood.

 Dipa Ma

 The modern Bangladeshi teacher Dipa Ma, a student of Anagarika Munindra, was one of the first female Asian masters to be invited to teach in America.
-As a widowed, single mother, Dipa Ma was a householder (non-monastic) who exemplified liberation and taught vipassanā as not only a retreat practice but also a lifestyle.
+As a widowed, single mother, Dipa Ma was a householder (non-monastic) who exemplified liberation and taught Vipassanā as not only a retreat practice but also a lifestyle.
 Her message to women and men was you don't have to leave your family to reach high states of spiritual understanding, and she taught a radical inclusiveness.
-She encouraged women who were mothers of young children to practice vipassanā through the daily activities of mothering.
+She encouraged women who were mothers of young children to practice Vipassanā through the daily activities of mothering.
 She once said to Joseph Goldstein that "Women have an advantage over men because they have more supple minds...
 It may be difficult for men to understand this, because they are men."
 When asked if there was any hope for men, she replied "The Buddha was a man, and Jesus was a man.
 So there is hope for you."

-Dipa Ma's mettā (loving-kindness) meditation instruction was a core component to be practiced after each vipassanā session.
+Dipa Ma's mettā (loving-kindness) meditation instruction was a core component to be practiced after each Vipassanā session.
 It involves five stages, the first of which was the mastery of self-compassion in mind and heart, then continuing to the other stages.
 The prayer of the first stage, given in English is as follows:

 Ilaichidevi Goenka

-Indian teacher Ilaichidevi Goenka, was the wife of the Burmese-trained S. N. Goenka and mother of six children, began practicing adhittan vipassanā when her youngest child was four years old, eventually joining her husband on the teaching platform as co-teacher to thousands of students at retreat centers and prisons all over India as well as internationally.
-Prisoners who do vipassanā meditation reportedly experience less behavior problems while incarcerated and have lower rates of recidivism.
+Indian teacher Ilaichidevi Goenka, was the wife of the Burmese-trained S. N. Goenka and mother of six children, began practicing adhittan Vipassanā when her youngest child was four years old, eventually joining her husband on the teaching platform as co-teacher to thousands of students at retreat centers and prisons all over India as well as internationally.
+Prisoners who do Vipassanā meditation reportedly experience less behavior problems while incarcerated and have lower rates of recidivism.
 "Mataji", as she is lovingly referred to by her students, also used to lead chants with her husband.